RedisLabs/redislabs-docs/content/rs/administering/active-passive.md

 **Warning:** Configuring a database as a replica of the database that it replicates creates a cyclical replication and is not supported.

-The *Replica of* is defined in the context of the destination database by specifying the source databases.
+The Replica Of is defined in the context of the destination database by specifying the source databases.

 A destination database can have a maximum of thirty-two (32) source